When it comes to B2B vs D2C eCommerce, the gap in service is narrowing

 - Mobile-first design: We highly recommend making your B2B eCommerce website mobile-centric.
 This will not only appease Google, where the algorithm changes consistently favor mobile-optimized websites, but will also make it much easier for customers to browse the catalogs and buy from whichever device they're on.
 Research shows that 61% of buyers in the research phase are doing so with the help of a smartphone, so be ready for your buyers!

-B2B organizations also need to make the most out of every opportunity to connect with their target audience, display a differentiator, and highlight their brand.
+B2B organizations also need to make the most out of every opportunity to connect with their target audience, display a differentiator, and highlight their brand through effective marketing strategies.

 Here are a few easy ways that businesses can boost their B2B eCommerce experience: